vmware-archive/clarity/apps/website/components/timeline/README.md

 Timeline sets an expectation for the whole process by breaking it up into concrete steps and a pre-determined goal.
 It shows the user their progress along the steps of the timeline with a current step.
 For all of the steps, a timeline can provide additional information such as a header (timestamp), an icon showing state, a title and a description that optionally includes related contextual actions.

-Use a timeline:
+**Use a timeline:**

-• When the workflow requires the full content area to show information
+- When the workflow requires the full content area to show information
-• For content with distinct higher-level stages
+- For content with distinct higher-level stages
-• When the user needs clear progress indication
+- When the user needs clear progress indication
-• For workflows with complex steps
+- For workflows with complex steps
-• For workflows between 3 to 5 steps for horizontal timeline; 5+ steps for vertical
+- For workflows between 3 to 5 steps for horizontal timeline; 5+ steps for vertical

 ## Types